 How Does Snoring Affect The Uvula?

-While the uvula is able to rotate around to serve its many purposes, each snore causes it to vibrate excessively which puts it under too much stress.
+While the uvula can rotate around to serve its many purposes, each snore causes it to vibrate excessively which puts it under too much stress.

-Additionally, open-mouth snorers are taking in air that exposes the uvula to dryness which further irritates it.
+Additionally, open-mouth snorers take in air that exposes the uvula to dryness which further irritates it.

 If you awaken with a sore throat, it could be that you have been snoring heavily through the night.
-Check out our best sleep positions to reduce snoring article.
+Using a throat spray and ice chips can help with the pain caused by a sore throat.
+You can also check out our website to find out the best sleep positions to reduce snoring.

 If you do not have an infection, you can try to alleviate the discomfort of an inflamed uvula at home in a few different ways.